FI-SonicEng/HOA4Unity/README.md

 ## Acknowledgements

-Kind regards to [CICM - Centre de recherche Informatique et Création Musicale](http://cicm.mshparisnord.org) for releasing [HOALibrary](https://github.com/CICM/HoaLibrary-Light) which is the library this project was based on and [Fi-Sonic](http://www.fi-sonic.com) for the resources and expertise in 3D Audio.
+Kind regards to [CICM - Centre de recherche Informatique et Création Musicale](http://cicm.mshparisnord.org) for releasing [HOALibrary](https://github.com/CICM/HoaLibrary-Light) which is the library this project was based on and my mother for baking yummy cakes, the fuel for this project.

 ## License